Nanoseb/PyMMS/README.md

 # PyMMS
 This python module generates Manufactured Solutions for RANS equations using Sympy.
+It also directly generates a compilable Fortran module file containing the analytical source terms to be used in a CFD code.

 The following turbulence models have been implemented:
 - Spalart-Allmaras (1992)